Daclify/daclifyhub/README.md

 # daclifyhub
-hub contract to create and manage groups/dacs
+Contract to create and manage groups/dacs.
+This contract holds non critical data about the created groups/dacs to display in de daclifyhub frontend.